Elie Bursztein: Industry awards

+Philanthropy

+In 2023 Elie founded the Etteilla Foundation dedicated to preserving and promoting the rich heritage of playing cards and donated his extensive collection of historical playing cards decks and tarots to it.

 Trivia

-Bursztein is an accomplished magician and posted magic tricks weekly on Instagram during the 2019 pandemic.
+Bursztein is an accomplished magician and he posted magic tricks weekly on Instagram during the 2019 pandemic.

-In 2014, following his talk on hacking Hearthstone using machine learning, he decided not to make his prediction tool open source, because of the Hearthstone’s community disappointment and at Blizzard Entertainment’s request.
+In 2014, following his talk on hacking Hearthstone using machine learning, he decided not to make his prediction tool open source at Blizzard Entertainment’s request.